nopphiphat/Node-Task-Manager-API/README.md

 1) Open the project folder at the root in your terminal and run `npm install` to download the necessary dependencies needed for this project.

 2) Run `npm run start` to run the Express server which defaults to localhost:3000.
-OR, alternatively, run `npm run dev` to enter development mode.
+Alternatively, run `npm run dev` to enter development mode.

+3) Run `npm test` to run the testing of the functionalities.

 ## Built With